"Now apply the Indiana Jones model to every other field of study.

-- Ascended Fanboy: Emma Armstrong from the 2011 FCBD issue.
+- Ascended Fanboy: Emma Armstrong from "The Science Fair".
 The ten-year-old granddaughter of one of Robo's old action scientist comrades, who really wants to join Tesladyne and get away from her boring school and stupider teachers.
-The Kid Sidekick potential is subverted when Robo points out that legally, he cannot hire a ten year old, especially considering the hyperdangerous shenanigans he gets up to, but—in light of the fact that she completed her grandfather's life work by solving a decades-old paradox and building a prototype out of car parts, he tells her to come back in ten years or so and there will be a job waiting for her.
+The Kid Sidekick potential is subverted when Robo points out that legally, he cannot hire a ten year old, especially considering the hyperdangerous shenanigans he gets up to, but—in light of the fact that she completed her grandfather's life work by solving a decades-old paradox and building a prototype out of car parts—he tells her to come back in ten years or so and there will be a job waiting for her.
 The Epilogue shows her after college, meeting Robo for the employee tour.

 - Attack of the 50-Foot Whatever: Lampshaded, see below.

-- Awesome McCoolname:
+- Awesome Mc Coolname:

 - Quite a few, scattered around.Robo: Why don't you tell me a little about yourself, Doctor...
-Cannon, is it?"
+Cannon, is it?

 - In the very first issue Helsingard makes absolutely sure that there are no doubts as to what he is capable of:Helsingard: I did not bring ruin to an underground utopia pre-dating the dawn of agriculture solely for the purpose of not gaining ultimate power over the fabric of reality.
 Do not make me end you and implant the organ myself, Doctor.
-I no longer have the fine motor control for self-experimentation and time is of the essence."
+I no longer have the fine motor control for self-experimentation and time is of the essence.

 - And then you have Carl Sagan's boast when he starts on a plan to defeat the Shadow, very similar to stuff the man himself said in real life:Carl Sagan: We are made of starstuff.
 Our consciousness, our intelligence is the machinery of the cosmos discovering itself.
 Our science will be its candle in the dark.

 - Badass Bookworm: Carl Sagan.
 Tesla.

-- Badass Normal: Jenkins, who has survived the Vampire Dimension, blown up an ancient Egyptian monster while the others were debating what to do with it, crippled the Big Bad's giant robot body, and killed an entire crime cartel (including an entire beach full of armed people) while sent on an enforced vacation to unwind.
+- Jenkins, who has survived the Vampire Dimension, blown up an ancient Egyptian monster while the others were debating what to do with it, crippled the Big Bad's giant robot body, and killed an entire crime cartel (including an entire beach full of armed people) while sent on an enforced vacation to unwind.

 - Beam-O-War: Between Thomas Edison and Nikola Tesla, of all people.

 - It's revealed in Volume 5 that the War of the Currents was a front for Thomas Edison's attempt to distill and bottle Von Reichenbach's Odic Force as an immortality drug using a Direct-Current "Odic Capacitor".
 It didn't end too well for him.

 - Been There, Shaped History: Deliberately averted with Robo.
 His exploits are often side-exploits that allow real-life history to proceed without interference—for example, his participation in the Mars probe consisted of sitting in a craft and doing nothing for a year.
 He got really bored.

 - The creature from The Shadow from Beyond Time.

-- You just know that the mysterious grumpy gentleman from the first issue of The Deadly Art of Science is going to be revealed as Edison, even before you see his face.
+- You just know that the mysterious grumpy gentleman from the first issue of The Deadly Art of Science is going to be revealed as Thomas Edison, even before you see his face.

-- ALAN in Ghost of Station X
+- ALAN in The Ghost of Station X.

 - Big Damn Kiss: Helen and Robo's kiss in 5.3 gets an entire page.